brunch/brunch-guide/content/en/chapter11-plugins.md

 (Actually, `brunchPlugin` is the only property that **has to be on `prototype`**: all the other ones are used on the instance, so they could be defined dynamically by the constructor if need be, which in practice mostly happens for `pattern`).

-So here's our skeleton `index.js` file:
+So here’s our skeleton `index.js` file:

 ```javascript
 "use strict";